i-like-chip/i-like-chip.github.io/posts/8-Living-Scene.md

 ![full scene](./images/day-8-full-scene.png)

-I'd like to animate the screens, some of the various LEDs in the scene, steam from the coffee mug, and I might add some vents by the plants and animate water vapour coming from them.
+I'd like to animate more things in the scene such as the screens, various LEDs, and steam from the coffee mug.
+I might add some vents by the plants, and animate water vapour coming from them to keep the plants hydrated :].

 <div style="height: 1em"> </div>